-After more than five years in prison, Egyptian photo journalist Mahmoud Abu Zaid has been finally released from prison.
+After more than five years in prison, Egyptian photo journalist Mahmoud Abu Zaid has been finally released.

 Shawkan posted a photo from his own Twitter account on Sunday evening.